bin-koff/convexity-regularizer-NOT/README.md

 The method proposed in the research paper uses adversarial training (kind of GANs). which is not very stable to compute the optimal transport map $T$.
 From the theory, the method's optimal "discriminator" must be convex, and its gradient can be used for inverse mapping from the target distribution to the source distribution.

 ### **Objectives**
-Add a convexity regularizer in the loss of neural optimal transport algorithm to improve its stability during direct (source-to-target) map as well as to test the quality of generated images during inverse(target-to-source) map.
+Add a convexity regularizer in the loss of neural optimal transport algorithm to improve its stability during direct, i.e. source-to-target or training-to-test map as well as to test the quality of generated images during inverse, i.e. target-to-source or test-to-training map.

 ### **Environment (Dependencies)**
 - [POT](https://pythonot.github.io/)